-The findings summarized of the independent variable, Level of Water Service, along with the overall weighted mean for each indicator.
+The findings summarized the independent variable, Level of Water Service, along with the overall weighted mean for each indicator.
 Table 6 reveals that the indicator with the highest mean score was supply reliability with a score of 3.74, while color, odor, and taste had the lowest mean score (3.51).

 This indicates a steady flow of water to help residents with their daily chores, but the water’s appearance and smell are not yet at the best possible level.
 Nevertheless, the total average weighted mean score for the level of water service was 3.61, with a standard deviation of 0.97, indicating that service is generally rated as "high”.